 Popular Attractions on Fraser Island

-While driving along the beach, there are enough places to pull over, Fraser Island offers a lot of great fishing spots (and there are amazing freshwater lakes to take a plunge.
+While driving along the beach, there are enough places to pull over.
+Fraser Island offers a lot of great fishing spots, and there are amazing freshwater lakes to take a plunge into.

 - Lake McKenzie